arazni/blades-in-the-sheets/README.md

 - Veteran says 99 times now for BitD (not S&V)--adding custom abilities and custom friends to come in future update

+#### Version 10.2

+- Support for adding and removing friends from the friends list.
+(It's a bit awkward due to limited space, you need to upgrade to close friend or downgrade to rival first to expose the button.
+This should be discoverable though because people start with one of each type of friend.)